performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 The ``pmcd.options`` File
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-pmcd.options fileCommand line options for the PMCD are stored in the ``${PCP_PMCDOPTIONS_PATH}`` file.
+Command line options for the PMCD are stored in the ``${PCP_PMCDOPTIONS_PATH}`` file.
 The PMCD can be invoked directly from a shell prompt, or it can be invoked by\ `` ${PCP_RC_DIR}/pmcd`` as part of the boot process.
 It is usual and normal to invoke it using